OctopusDeploy/api-client.ts/README.md

-# api-client.ts
+# :octopus: TypeScript API Client for Octopus Deploy

-TypeScript API client for Octopus Deploy ✨🐙🚀✨
+This repository contains the source code for the TypeScript API Client for Octopus Deploy.

-❗️ The TypeScript API Client for Octopus Deploy currently assumes [Node.js](https://nodejs.org/) for the host runtime.
+❗️ Please note that the TypeScript API Client for Octopus Deploy currently assumes [Node.js](https://nodejs.org/) for the host runtime.
 Installation packages for Node.js can be found on [Downloads](https://nodejs.org/en/download/).

 ## 🚀 Getting Started